ners/ners.ch/Software/Neovim/NeovimWithNix.md

 # Configure your Neovim with Nix

-Neovim is rather barebones out of the box.
+[[Neovim]] is rather barebones out of the box.
 This may make some people think it is only useable for trivial tasks.

-However, there is a thriving plugin ecosystem that can extend Neovim with many IDE-like features.
+However, there is a thriving plugin ecosystem that can extend Neovim with many [[UnixAsIDE|IDE-like]] features.

 After investing time into making it your own, the best way to make your config [[Nix/Reproducibility|reproducible]] is with [[Nix/HomeManager]].